cades/respec-given/README.md

 ## <a name="natural-assertion"></a> Natural Assertions

 respec-given supports "natural assertions" in *Then*, *And*, and *Invariant* blocks.
-Natural assertion are just boolean expressions, without additional assertion library.
+Natural assertions are just boolean expressions, without additional assertion library.

 ### Failure Messages with Natural Assertions

 There are 2 kind of failure message, depends on whether test code is transformed.

-If test code is not transformed, simple failure message applies.
-Otherwise comprehansive failure message applies.
-The former simply points out which expression failed, the later show each sub-expression's value, which is easier for developers to debug.
+If the test code is not transformed, simple failure message applies.
+Otherwise, comprehensive failure message applies.
+The former simply points out which expression failed, the later show each subexpression's value, which is easier for developers to debug.

 #### Simple Failure Message